 Multifunctional Tool Analysis Preprogrammed .
 This resolution is mandatory for the major taxpayers which have to be done electronically through "AMPO" tool.
 The information that must be reported is General Data Company Name, IDTax Number, Address Fiscal Domicile, number employees, tax period, date of registration as a taxpayers, information of the Legal Representative, Shareholders, tax obligations, agencies, branches, and other info.

-7. NEW LAWS APPLYING SINCE 2014
+7. NEW LAWS APPLYING SINCE JANUARY 2014

 7.1.
-Creation of Tax Procedure Regulation
+Obligation of registry of the inactive entities